Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Related Work

 As a novel self-supervised learning (SSL) paradigm, contrastive learning \cite{he2020momentum,chen2020simple} has achieved great success in the field of unsupervised representation learning.
 For example, the representation it learned can outperform the supervised pre-training counterpart in some settings.
 Its core idea is maximizing the agreement between embedding features produced by encoders fed with different augmented views of the same images, whose essence is to achieve the consistency between the raw view data and its augmented view data \cite{wang2020understanding,chen2021comprehensive}.
 Different contrastive strategies have developed different contrastive learning methods.
 For example, in instance-level, MoCo \cite{he2020momentum} and SimCLR \cite{chen2020simple} respectively adopt momentum update mechanism and large batch size to maintain sufficient negative sample pairs, while BYOL \cite{grill2020bootstrap} and SimSiam \cite{chen2021exploring} abandon the negative sample pairs, and instead introduce the prediction module and stop-gradient trick to achieve the good representation.
 In cluster-level, SwAV \cite{caron2020unsupervised} enforced consistency between cluster assignments produced for different augmentations (or views) of the same image.
 For more methods, we refer the reader to \cite{liu2021self}.

 Such a great success has attracted the attention of machine learning community, e.g., the latest work \cite{lin2021completer} in MVC adopted cluster-level contrast to achieve the consistency learning of multiple views.
-Here, we want to clarify some differences between the contrastive learning in SSL and MVC, which are specifically reflected in that 1) the views in the former are generally generated by some data-augmentations and own the same dimension, while those in the latter usually are heterogeneous and have different dimensions, which poses relatively greater challenges; 2) though the former apparently are of multiple views, it is coped with using single view rather than multi-view training strategies.
+Here, we want to clarify some differences between the contrastive learning in SSL and MVC, which are specifically reflected in that 1) the views in the former are generally generated by some data-augmentations and own the same dimension, while those in the latter are usually heterogeneous and each has different dimensions, which pose greater challenges to some extent; 2) though the former forms its inputs to multiple views, it adopts single view training rather than the multi-view strategies.